Network Valuation in Financial Systems: From clearing to ex-ante valuation

-For illustrative purposes here we perform a stress test on a small financial system composed by three banks, $A$, $B$, $C$.
+As a proof of concept, here we carry out a stress test on a small financial system composed by three banks, $A$, $B$, $C$.
 We choose a simple ring topology, $A \to B \to C \to A$ with the following parameters:

 so that all three banks have a book value of their equity equal to one.
-Total leverages, defined as the ratio between total assets and book values of equity, range from 10.5 to 3.5.
-Our stress test consists in applying an exogenous shock to the external assets of all banks, resulting in a relative devaluation $\alpha$, i.e.\ $A^e_i \to (1-\alpha) A^e_i$.
-The variation in external assets of bank $i$, measured as the difference between its external assets before the shock and its external assets after the shock is $\Delta A^e_i = \alpha A^e_i$.
-Using \eqref{eq:balance_sheet} we can readily compute the corresponding variation in equity, again measured as the difference between the equity before the shock (i.e.\ its book value) and the equity after the shock: $\Delta E_i = \alpha A^e_i + \sum_j A_{ij}(1 - \mathbb{V}_{ij}(E_j^*))$.
-Network effects can be quantified as the total losses in the system minus the losses directly caused by the exogenous shock: $\sum_i \Delta E_i - \Delta A^e_i = \sum_{ij} A_{ij}(1 - \mathbb{V}_{ij}(E_j^*))$, which can be conveniently normalised by its maximum, $\sum_{ij} A_{ij}$:
+Total leverages, defined as the ratio between total assets and book values of equity, range from 10.8 to 2.3.
+Our stress test consists of applying an exogenous shock to the external assets of all banks, resulting in a devaluation, in relative terms, by a factor $\alpha$, i.e.\ $A^e_i(t) \to (1-\alpha) A^e_i(t)$.
+The variation in external assets of bank $i$, measured as the difference between its external assets before the shock and its external assets after the shock is $\Delta A^e_i = \alpha A^e_i(t)$.
+Using \eqref{eq:balance_sheet} we can readily compute the corresponding variation in equity, again measured as the difference between the equity before the shock (i.e.\ its book value) and the equity after the shock: $\Delta E_i = \alpha A^e_i(t) + \sum_j A_{ij}(t)\left[ 1 - \mathbb{V}_{ij}(E_j^*(t)) \right]$.
+The network contribution can be quantified as the total losses in the system minus the losses directly caused by the exogenous shock: $\sum_i \Delta E_i - \Delta A^e_i = \sum_{ij} A_{ij}(t)\left[1 - \mathbb{V}_{ij}(E_j^*(t)) \right]$, which can be conveniently normalised by its maximum, $\sum_{ij} A_{ij}(t)$: